ricecrackerLMC/Lily-Chang-Capstone-Noise-Complaints/README.md

 - forecast
 - ggthemes
 - sf
-- leaflet

-To perform my analysis, I will compare graphs to find patterns in my data.
+To perform my analysis, I will compare graphs to find patterns in my data, which I will then use to give a recommendation on where to live for those who are noise sensitive.
 Potentially, I will also create a forecasting model.

 ### Structure